 What Is Cement Screed Flooring

-Cement screed is a mixture of cement, aggregates, and water.
+A cement screed is a mixture of cement, aggregates (such as clay and lime), and water.
 The cement and water are combined to make a smooth paste.
+Usually, this mix comprises of one part of cement and three or four and a half parts sand.
 The surface of the sand or aggregates is coated with this paste after which it hardens by the process of hydration and the end result is a hardened mass of high strength and durability.
+This screed can take at least 1 to 2 days to dry but may take up to a week before high levels of activities can take place on it.

 Difference Between Cement Flooring and Concrete Flooring

-Cement screed uses different quantities of aggregates as compared to concrete flooring.
+Cement screed uses lesser quantities of aggregates as compared to concrete flooring.
 The grade of cement that is used is also different for both types of flooring.

 On top of the concrete can be a layer of screed that gives it a nice finish.
-This can be used for indoor flooring to provide a levelled floor for other types of final floor coverings such as carpets, tiles, linoleum, wood flooring, parquet flooring, and others.
+This can be used for indoor flooring to provide a leveled floor for other types of final floor coverings such as carpets, tiles, linoleum, wood flooring, parquet flooring, and others.
+Hence, a screed is basically a finer type of concrete that serves as a top layer on an already cured and pre-existing concrete foundation.

 Pros And Cons Of Concrete Flooring